pintariching/docrab/README.md

 # Docrab
 An EDMS (Electronic document managment system) written in rust.
 I've split the project into a frontend and backend.
-The backend is written in rust mainly with the main ones being Rocket and Diesel.
-For now I've decided to use Blazor and C# as the frontend as I'm most familiar with them.
+The backend is written in rust by using Rocket and Diesel.
+The frontend is written with Sveltekit.
+The backend consists of an api an a worker.
+The idea is, that you send requests to the api, which delegates the work to the workers through RabbitMQ.
+When a job is complete, the workers then notify the frontend also through RabbitMQ to make it responsive.
+Thats the theory for now.

 ## Goals
 The goal of this project is to make a robust and error free API that manages and extracts content from documents and can be run "headless" with or without an frontent interface like a browser.